Reconstructing Kernel-based Machine Learning Force Fields with Super-linear Convergence: Experimental results

 We derive a more elaborate heuristic based on the overall computational costs of the preconditioned linear solver.
 These are given by the preconditioner costs $\mathcal{O}(k^2 n)$ plus the estimated iterative solver runtime (as formalised by the monomial relation), i.e.,

-Note, that we recover the original cubical runtime for $k \to k_{\min}$ and $k\to n$.
+Note, that we recover the original cubical runtime for ${k\to k_{\min}}$ and ${k\to n}$.
 We then obtain a rule of thumb (RoT) to \emph{predict} the ideal number of columns $k^{\text{RoT}}$ for preconditioning via minimizing the overall cost:

-As discussed in the beginning of this section, both hyperparameters ($k_{\min}$ and $m$) are connected to spectral properties.
-Thus, they can be measured for smaller systems and later be reused for larger systems.
-In \Cref{tab:params_ruleofthumb} we provide estimates for various molecules.
-We observe, that the slope is consistently close to unity, whereas the minimal preconditioner size $k_{\min}$ is associated with the size of the molecule and its complexity (dominant spectral properties).
+As discussed in the beginning of this section, both hyperparameters ($k_{\min}$ and $m$) are connected to the spectral properties of the kernel matrix.
+Thus, they can be determined for smaller systems and later reused for larger systems.
+In \Cref{tab:params_ruleofthumb} we provide estimates for various molecules from the MD17 and MD22 datasets\cite{chmiela2017machine, chmiela2022iterativesgdml}.
+We observe, that the power-law trade-off coefficient $m$ is consistently close to unity, whereas the minimal preconditioner size $k_{\min}$ is associated with the size of the molecule and its complexity (dominant spectral properties).
 We define default hyperparameters ($m=1$, $k_{\min} = 100$) and distinguish between a default vs. a (molecule)-specific RoT.
+Here, the default RoT is directly applicable to new molecules/datasets, whereas the specific RoT show-casts the potential improvements via pre-training the hyperparameters.